How to store your coffee

 Freezers are great at sucking moisture out of the air to help preserve foods.
 When we roast coffee, there’s a very carefully controlled amount of moisture left at the end: freezing beans can interfere with this, giving you flat, stale-tasting coffee.
 As the frozen beans defrost, the moisture that’s reintroduced condenses on the beans and dilutes the flavour.
 Frozen, and defrosted roasted coffee will also cause the coffee oils to congeal.

-For these reasons, we advise against freezing beans: or if you do, to only freeze and defrost whole coffee beans once.
+For these reasons, we advise against freezing beans: or if you do, to only freeze and defrost whole coffee beans once, but be aware you risk the same condensation issue mentioned above with beans stored in the fridge.